What is Customer-Centric Selling? Exploring The Sales Approach

 Is the Customer Always Right?

-The phrase “The Customer is Always Right” was pioneered by three majorly successful retailers in the 1900s, Harry Gordon Selfridge, John Wanamaker and Marshall Field.
-They learnt early on that their success depended on the satisfaction of their customers.
+The phrase “The Customer is Always Right” was pioneered by three majorly successful retailers in the 1900s: Harry Gordon Selfridge, John Wanamaker and Marshall Field.
+They learned early on that their success depended on the satisfaction of their customers.

 We learn quite a lot if we examine the global variants of the phrase.
 For example: